 A special solo mode is also provided, called channel pop solo, which offers a unique aid in monitoring audio material.
-Channel pop solo allows the level of a sinale post-fader monitor output channel to be raised while the level of the other channels is reduced.
+Channel pop solo allows the level of a single post-fader monitor output channel to be raised while the level of the other channels is reduced.
 This helps to emphasize the content on one channel without fully muting the others.
 Broadcast applications can benefit from the channel pop solo mode by allowing, for example, the center channel to be highlighted while still maintaining some level on the other channels.
 The amount of level increase-the "pop"-as well as the amount of attenuation can be configured to meet the needs of specific applications or users.

 Two functions allow the input sources to be checked for level or phase inconsistencies.
-The 5.1 to stereo downmix function is used to create a stereo signal from the selected surround (5.1) source.
+The surround to stereo downmix function is used to create a stereo signal from the selected surround (5.1) source.
+Key operating parameters in the surround to stereo downmix function can be configured to meet the requirements of an application.
+This can be especially useful when support for specific international broadcast standards is required.
 The stereo to mono downmix function allows audio on the left and right channels to be added (summed) and monitored on the center output channel.
 The two downmix functions can be simultaneously enabled, allowing a surround source to be checked for mono compatibility.
-The downmix functions always impact the post-fader surround and stereo monitor outputs.
+The downmix functions always impact the postfader surround and stereo monitor outputs.
 A configuration setting allows the pre-fader surround monitor output to be selected for pre- or post-downmix operation.